Gaius-Augustus/Augustus/config/species/Bathycoccus_prasinos/README.txt

 Initial accuracy on test set: 0.896066666666667 Accuracy on test set after optimize_augustus.pl: 0.914533333333333

+With this parameter set, BRAKER predicted 9971 genes (Augustus with hints in the target genome).
+For comparison, the RefSeq annotation contains 7900 genes.

 This parameter set was generated in a fully automated fashion for supporing the POMPU project (http://www.pompu-project.de/).

 If using this parameter set, please cite: